 Reprinted from iSPY Visuals –

-Raising money as a woman founder is tough.
+Raising capital as a woman founder is tough.

-According to the Harvard Business Review (HBR), women led startups raising capital are getting about 2% of the VC funding, despite owning 38% of businesses.
+According to the Harvard Business Review (HBR), women raising startup capital are getting about 2% of the VC funding, despite owning 38% of businesses.
 According to Fortune (Fortune), in 2016, 5,839 companies with all male founders received venture capital funding compared to only 359 with female founders.
-The men received 16X more funding than companies founded by women.
+Men received 16X more funding than women raising capital.
 In 2016, women led companies represented nearly 5% of VC deals, up from 10 years ago when women led companies represented less than 3% of deals.
 While this was a bit of an improvement, sadly however, the average value for women led companies was down 25%; $4.5 million compared with slightly over $6 million in 2015.